(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 No one had the heart to go on at the village, it seemed, when the courthouse was moved to nearby Appomattox Station.

-It wasn’t until 1940, when the Appomattox Court House National Historic Park came into being, that the authorities began to think about reconstructing the McLean House.
+It wasn’t until 1940 that the Appomattox Court House National Historic Park came into being, that the authorities began to think about reconstructing Wilmer McLean’s house.

 All those meticulous plans came in use now—paint, color, measurement of the rooms, designs on carpets, fireplace grates, the placement of the doors, windows, mantlepieces, the outhouses, the size of the structure, and where it had stood on the land.